piotrhaya/PyPI-packages-browser/packages_browser/readme.md

 ES_CA_CERTS='directory to Your certificate, if You dont have any leave this option empty'
 ```

-It is highly recomended to use certificate verification when connecting to elasticsearch !
+It is highly recomended to use certificate verification You create the connection to elasticsearch!

 <h3>Application configuration</h3>

-* First step: install require libraries
+* First step: Install require libraries.

 ```shell
 pip install -r requirements.txt